A state-of-the-art review of tourist decision-making literature

 Decision-making theories in tourism can be classified into three groups based on their underlined assumptions: rational choice, affect-driven and dual-process theories.
-Rational choice theories are the dominant framework in many fields including economics, political science, finance, marketing and tourism.
+Rational choice theories are the dominant framework in many fields including economics, political science, finance, and marketing.
 Consumers are considered as “rational-decision-makers” who evaluate available options by rational thinking.
-In contrast, the affect-driven theories assume that tourists are hedonic decision-makers and their choice is influenced and guided by affective factors (i.e., emotions, feelings).
-Dual-process theories reconcile these two opposite approaches by proposing a dual-system of decision-making: System 1 related to automatic, emotional, non-conscious process, and System 2 involving rational thinking.
+In contrast, the affec-driven theories assume that tourists are hedonic decision-makers and their choice is influenced and guided by affective factors (i.e., emotions, feelings).
+Dual-process theories reconcile these two opposite approaches by proposing a dual-system of decision making: System 1 related to automatic, emotional, non-conscious process, and System 2 involving rational thinking (Evans, 2008).
 This review paper provides a general picture of how tourism decision-making literature has been developed with a focus on the latest advancement, dual-system theories.
 Tourism marketers may find this paper beneficial in understanding tourist behaviours, in particular, tourists’ destination choice.
-Traditional marketing focusing only on rational factors (comparative messages) can be a dead-end approach, experiential marketing has become the new trends.
-By advancing our knowledge of tourist decision-making, this paper provides useful guidelines for tourism marketers in designing tourist experiences and promoting tourism destinations.
+By advancing our knowledge of tourist decision-making, this paper provides useful guidelines for tourism marketers to develop better marketing initiatives.

 Key words: Tourist behaviour, decision-making, dual-system, destination choice, marketing

 Date of receipt: 5th Sep.2017; Date of revision: 25th Sep.2017; Date of approval: 25th Sep.2017